MatthewGammon28/binExample/README.md

 Used to terminate all running python or java instances based on the arguments.

 *Disclamer:
-While I use them regularly on my computer, restartWinEX and purge may be harmfull to your machine.
+While I use them regularly on my computer, restartWinEX and purge may be harmful to your machine.
-I included them as examples and am not responsoble for any problems may result from running them.
+I included them as examples and am not responsible for any problems may result from running them.